sinicization/postman-docs/src/pages/docs/administration/sso/saml-in-azure-ad.md

 Download the "SAML Signing Certificate" (Base64 format) and click the **Save** button.

 After the setup is complete, submit your Identity Provider details to Postman.
-For more information, see [Intro to SSO](/docs/administration/sso/intro-sso/).
+For more information, see [SSO简介](/docs/administration/sso/intro-sso/).

 Navigate to your [team settings](https://go.postman.co/settings/team/general) in the Postman Web dashboard.
 To update the identity provider details, navigate to __Authentication__ &gt; &lt;AzureAuthName&gt; and click __Edit__, then __Proceed__.
 Fill in the following details: